MLB News: Bryce Harper Stands By Recruitment Of Mike Trout – Despite Tampering Claims

 Bryce Harper has been a member of the Philadelphia Phillies for less than a week, and he’s already making waves for someone other than himself.
 After signing a mega contract with the Phillies, Harper is now ready to start the 2019 season in a new location, but he’s already looking for new teammates in the future.
 Harper not only lobbied to have Mike Trout join him in 2021, but he’s standing by his words even though some have considered it tampering.

-Fresh off of signing his 13-year deal worth $330 million, which is the largest in baseball history, Bryce Harper isn’t finished being in the spotlight.
+Fresh off signing his 13-year deal worth $330 million, which is the largest in baseball history, Bryce Harper isn’t finished being in the spotlight.
 He let Phillies owner John Middleton know that he’s all about helping recruit other players and trying to get them to come to Philadelphia.

 As reported by ESPN, Harper had no issues saying who he wants to join him with his new team.